 08 of 08

-Step 6: Make the Final Plumbing Connections
+Make the Plumbing Connections

-Once the toilet bowl or bowl and tank are installed, complete any remaining plumbing connections and turn the water supply back on to check for leaks.
+Complete any remaining plumbing connections and turn the water supply back on to check for leaks.
 This is really just a matter of reversing the process by which you disconnected the toilet at the start of the project.

 Many plumbers use this opportunity to also replace the water supply tube and shutoff valve, since these parts also eventually wear out.